nualagr/dargan-health-foods/README.md

 SECRET_KEY = os.environ.get("SECRET_KEY", "")
 ```

-- Also within settings.py DEBUG was set to TRUE if a variable, 'DEVELOPMENT',
+- Also within settings.py DEBUG is set to TRUE if a variable, 'DEVELOPMENT',
   is to be found within the environment variables.

 ```{.python3}